How to Start Prepping

 Heart conditions, diabetes, cancer, and other chronic diseases can be brought about by lifestyle choices.
 We know these are difficult to tackle during everyday life, but all of these make survival in emergency and disaster situations even more difficult.

-Over two-thirds of Americans are obese.
-The majority of onset blindness and the majority of amputations are caused by diabetes.
-(Source) If you have the opportunity to avoid these hardships, taking care of your body should be your first priority for prepping.
+If you have the opportunity to avoid these hardships, taking care of your body should be your first priority for prepping.

 Financial Preparedness